pharath/pharath.github.io/_posts/2021-07-05-cheatsheet-vim.md

 ### nvim-treesitter

+Manually installing a language parser:
+- to support a specific feature for a specific language requires both
+  - a parser for that language and
+  - an appropriate language-specific query file for that feature
+- `:TSInstall parserName` (install a specific parser)
+- `:TSInstallInfo` (list all installed parsers)
+- `:TSUninstall parserName`

+Automatically installing a language parser (on startup):

-In order to install a language just add the language to the `ensure_installed` list in the `init.lua` file and close and re-open the `init.lua` file.
+In order to install a language (automatically on startup) just add the language to the `ensure_installed` list in the `init.lua` file and close and re-open the `init.lua` file.
 E.g. to install `javascript` syntax highlighting:
 ```lua
 -- [[ Configure Treesitter ]]
 -- See `:help nvim-treesitter`